Puffballs (Calvatia, Bovista, Lycoperdon,Vascellum spp.)

 If you see a white globe that isn’t a golf ball, look for these details –

-• White to light brown colour skin both outside and inside.
+• White to light brown colour skin both outside and in

 • Bovista have an outer coating which flakes off in pieces leaving a smooth skin capsule.
 They also have a root-like attachment.

-• Lycoperdon have an upside-down pear or club shape.
+• Lycoperdon have an upside-down pear or club shape and when young, a spiny surface.

 • Vascellum have powdery outer coating which rubs off easily.